-The Romans conquered northern Italy and set foot in today's Albania during the Macedonian Wars (215 BC - 148 BC).
+The Romans conquered Northern Italy and set foot in today's Albania during the Macedonian Wars (215-148 BC).
 As a result of these conquests they controlled all the western shores of the Adriatic Sea and its connection to the Ionian Sea.

 Pre-Roman Regional Map (IIIrd century BC) (small one: 2014) 1) Salona/Solin; 2) Spalato/Split; 3) Trał/Trogir; 4) Sebenico/Sibenik; (inset) detail of Tabula Peutingeriana, a Vth century AD map of the roads of the Roman Empire, showing Salona and Spalato

 The eastern shores of the Adriatic Sea were inhabited by the Liburni to the north and by the Delmatae to the south.
 The former were very skilled seamen and are believed to have reached the region by sea, perhaps from the Aegean coast of today's Turkey.
 The latter were herdsmen and lived in the mountains by the coast.
 The Liburni developed a long and narrow ship which they used for raids along the Italian shores or for attacking merchant ships.
 The Romans launched some campaigns aimed at subduing the Liburni and eventually acquired control over the eastern coast of the Adriatic Sea.

 The tribes living in the mountains were not much affected by these campaigns as they were only asked to recognize the formal sovereignty of Rome over their territories.
 At the time of Emperors Augustus and Tiberius a series of rebellions by the Delmatae were quelled by the Romans.
 They founded a series of colonies to strengthen their control over a territory which eventually spanned from the Adriatic Sea to the River Danube.
 Salona, an excellent port, opposite that of Ancona on the Italian coast, became the capital of the Roman Province of Dalmatia.